+This is by far the most read post on our website.
+We get thousands of hits on it.
 This post was originally written in 2014.
-I’ve gone through and updated it to be current in 2016.
+I’ve gone through and updated it to be current in 2017 and reposted it.

 I talk to a lot of people who are overwhelmed by all they’ve learned about processed food, local food, organic food, etc. They arrive at our farm trying to find food they are comfortable with but they aren’t even sure what questions to ask.
 Luckily CFSA has posted a list of questions to ask your farmer that should help you narrow down your search for real food.

 In addition to posting the link, I thought I’d answer for our farm here for anyone who discovers us.

 1. Why do you farm?
 Good Lord!
 That’s a doozy, and the first question too.
 Because I’m dumb/crazy enough to?
 People ask what we produce here on our farm, and my answer is, “losses.”
 I grew up on this farm.
 I moved here when I was seven.
 My father had grown up on the family farm in Flat River, NC, near Roxboro and he wanted to return to his roots.
 In researching my lineage, I found that our family has been farming in Flat River since 1793.
 I guess it’s in my blood.

 Beyond that, I enjoy farming, especially since we don’t do it conventionally.
 We live on our farm, and we eat what we produce, often more than we sell.
 Like many of our customers who have young children and decided they wanted to have healthy food for them, we did the same.
 As our kids came along, we got into producing a product that we were happy feeding them.
 As a byproduct, we produce healthy, sustainable product that we are happy to feed to your kids too.
 The best thing I can say about our product is that you’re eating out of our freezer.
 My number one customer is still my wife.